vbocan/IPFLang/article/IPFLang_CSI_Article_v2.md

 - **Implementation scope.** The reference implementation provides only a CLI interface; REST API support would enable broader integration with existing IP management workflows.
 - **Jurisdiction coverage.** The example files demonstrate representative fee structures rather than comprehensive global coverage.
 Production deployment would require systematic encoding of additional patent office schedules.
 - **Type system expressiveness.** The type system does not support dependent types or refinement types that could express additional invariants (e.g., that claim counts must be positive).
-- **Empirical validation.** User studies validating comprehensibility for legal professionals have not been conducted; accessibility claims are based on design principles rather than empirical evidence.
+- **Empirical validation of readability.** User studies validating syntax readability for domain experts have not been conducted; design decisions favoring readability (keyword operators, explicit block delimiters) are based on DSL design principles [16] rather than empirical evidence.
+This constitutes a significant limitation that future work must address.
-- **Sampling completeness.** For large input domains exceeding the exhaustive verification threshold, sampling-based completeness checking may miss gaps between sampled points.
+- **Boundary-based testing limitations.** For large input domains exceeding the exhaustive verification threshold (10⁶ combinations), the boundary-based testing mode may miss gaps between sampled points.
+Users requiring formal completeness guarantees must either constrain domain sizes or employ complementary analysis techniques.

 ---